kunalpanda03/CardioPredict-AI-Driven-Heart-Disease-Risk-Assessment/README.md

-# CardioSense — Heart Disease Predictor
+# CardioPredict: AI-Driven Heart Disease Risk Assessment

 A compact, reproducible machine-learning project that predicts heart disease risk from clinical features using the UCI/Kaggle heart dataset.
 The notebook compares multiple classifiers and demonstrates a K-Nearest Neighbors (KNN) model that achieves strong test accuracy.